Yar Kravtsov

 A slow Docker build is easy to blame on Docker.

 I have done it.
-The build takes too long, the cache does not hit, CI burns time, and the first reaction is: BuildKit is bad, the runner is slow, the registry is slow, everything is slow.
+The build drags, the cache misses, CI burns time, and the first reaction is: BuildKit is bad, the runner is slow, the registry is slow, everything is slow.

-But most of the time the cache is not broken.
-The Dockerfile is just asking the cache to do impossible work.
+The Dockerfile is just asking it to do impossible work.

 The cache is simple.
 It looks at the inputs for a layer.
-If they changed, it rebuilds the layer and everything after it.
-It does not know that a change is “small”.
-It does not know that a version string is “only metadata”.
+If they changed, it rebuilds that layer and everything after it.
+It does not know that a change is “small.”
+It does not know that a version string is “only metadata.”
 It only sees changed input.

 That is the whole game.